onneri/guide/javascript-fundamentals.md

 let car = new Car(123);
 console.log(car.carId);     // start: 123
 ```
-If we create too many Car objects the start
+if we create too many Car objects the start
 function will be replicated the same times
 There is only needed 1 function
 ```javascript